-In our review read why we find the Sonettos so alluring.
-They carry emotion in a way I’ve seldom heard and in many ways are the best I’ve personally experienced.
-For some people it will be the attraction of the brand, for others the individual aesthetic, the sound we have described, or a mixture of all three that will lead to the choice of Sonetto.
+Learn about what makes new Sonus faber Sonetto range so alluring.
+For some people it will be the attraction of the brand, for others the individual aesthetic.
+But above all else it’s the sound quality that will lead to the choice of Sonetto.

 Our review of the new Sonus faber Sonetto floor standing loudspeaker system.

 Sonetto is seen as Sonus faber’s ‘Democratic‘ range which may seem a modest enough description but, in the context of Italy’s history, can carry a much greater weight.
 It’s a strong statement about trying to deliver better sound to the masses.
 It also goes to the heart of Sonus faber’s reputation for craftsmanship by a team of skilled designers and workers participating together towards a common goal.
 This stands in contrast to the model of mass production with the exploitation of labour for profit.

 For 30 years Sonus faber has advanced this cause and while there are flagship models that are undeniably exclusive and luxurious, the experience and revenue gained in the production of these allows for the continued employment of the Sonus faber workers in the Vincenza factory.
 And results in the superior quality and design of the Sonetto range being within the reach of many more music lovers.

 Sonus faber speakers have a unique voice that is often seen as a benchmark for other designers to aspire to.
 Yet for Sonus faber the voice is just the starting point and they have continually improved upon the original concept.